-The two bedroom Copper Edition of the home, though small, did indeed boast of top of the line features that one would normally link to luxury homes.
-Granite countertops, stainless steel appliances, modern lighting solutions, that were found through a wholesale electric supply company, and don’t forget that it was already wired for high speed internet, smart TV and phone lines…then PRESTO there was home automation technology.
+The two-bedroom Copper Edition of the home, though small, did indeed boast of top-of-the-line features that one would normally link to luxury homes.
+Granite countertops, stainless steel appliances, modern lighting solutions, that were found through a wholesale electric supply company, and don’t forget that it was already wired for high-speed internet, smart TVs, and phone lines.
+Then along came home automation technology.